 What is the average repayment period for a student loan?

-It’s hard to nail down an average repayment term for student loans, since options vary by lender and borrowers often change their plan partway through repayment.
+It’s hard to nail down an average repayment term for student loans since options vary by lender and borrowers often change their plan partway through repayment.
 However, there are a few standard term lengths that borrowers can choose from.

 Standard federal student loan repayment plan

 The standard federal student loan repayment plan is 10 years.
 If you take out a federal student loan, you’ll be automatically assigned to this plan, and your monthly payments will be consistent across those 10 years.
-This option makes loan payments predictable, saves you more money over time and gets you out of student debt fastest.
+This option makes loan payments predictable, saves you more interest over time and gets you out of student debt fastest.

 Alternative federal student loan repayment plans